Iceland is almost back to normal, and borders with EU and Schengen countries are now open.

 Do I need to wear a face mask in Iceland?

-Wearing face masks is required when social distancing can't be maintained.
+Wearing face masks is required indoors and for transportation.